 All-or-nothing orders specify that either all of the total number of shares bought or sold gets executed, or none of them do.
 Liquidity is often thin in wide bid vs spread markets, which means you might miss out on a fill if only a small amount of stock gets traded.

-For instance, if Dan placed an all-or-none buy limit order for 10,000 shares at $1.00 and Ali enters the market with 9,999 shares to sell at the bid price, the trade wouldn’t execute.
+For instance, if a trader placed an all-or-none buy limit order for 10,000 shares at $1.00 and another trader enters the market with 9,999 shares to sell at the bid price, the trade wouldn’t execute.

 Despite having the money to spend, there’s simply a shortage of shares to completely fill his order.
-Even though it’s only one share short, he misses out.
+Even though it’s only one share short, they misses out.

 Stocks with wide bid vs ask spreads can be risky for many reasons.
 Whether it’s poor fill price or the inability to exit a trade, you need to be careful when trading them.